Our son is an only child. Sorry, son. That’s just the way it worked out.

 And this year, his junior year, the temperature is rising to 451 degrees, and it is getting freaking ridiculous.
 Challenging science and math AP classes, ACTs, crew five days a week, driving, and of course, all the talk and decision-making involved with his college decisions.
 A ton of pressure, each and every day.

 Like lemmings, we hired a “college planning” service without much forethought.
 Heck, “everyone else” does it around here, so why not us?
-The fact I am using the same logic an 8th grader would use if getting busted for drinking before the dance tells you all you need to know.
+The fact I am using the same logic an 8th grader would dodge responsibility tells you all you need to know.

 At this point, I had to pause and ask myself, “what are we doing here?”
-After all, when I was 16, I did nothing of the sort.
-I was busy developing into what they called, “strong junior college material!”
+After all, when I was 16, I certainly wasn’t focused on college.
+Instead, I was busy developing into what they called, “strong junior-college material!”
 Deciding if I wanted to become an electrical engineer or computer scientist (that choice was given to our son) was out of the question.
-And really, what 16 year old is ready to make that important a decision?
+And really, what 16-year-old is ready to make that important a life decision?
 Yet, despite that, here we are stressing him out forcing him to make those decisions.

 So, if I step back and ask myself what is really at play here?
 Why are we doing this?
 I’m not sure I’m going to like the answer.
 I think the answer is that we’re doing this more for us than for him.
 If he gets into a fantastic college, well, it follows we’re amazing parents.